awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 npm install
 ```
 ## Building the code
-This app is runs from the browser, so we create the interface using HTML and CSS.
+This app runs from the browser, so we create the interface using HTML and CSS.
 The app uses JavaScript to provide basic interactive features, and Node.js to invoke the AWS Services.

 ### Creating the HTML and CSS